 Minimizes Urinary Tract Infections

-This is the percentage of residents that sustained a urinary tract infection.
-These infections may be associated with insufficient hygiene.
+This tells you the percentage of residents who sustained a urinary tract infection.
+These infections are associated with insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication